 Preferred qualifications include:

-- Demonstrates knowledge of and interest in working with diverse cultures and populations, including nontraditional and underrepresented students.
+- Knowledge and interest in working with diverse cultures and populations.

 If you have general questions about this posting or submitting an application, contact Teresa Hanson at Teresa.Hanson@BemidjiState.edu.